-Following the output parameters in chapter 31, space-time patterns1 will start in the top-left of the DDLab screen.
-This chapter describes parameters and options (including many from chapter 31) that can be reset or activated while space-time patterns are running, either immediately on-the-fly by various keyhits, or by pausing the drawing and responding to further prompts.
+Following the output parameters for space-time patterns (STP) in chapter 31, STP will start in the topleft of the DDLab screen.
+This chapter describes parameters and options (including many from chapter 31) that can be reset or activated while STP are running, either immediately on-the-fly by various keyhits, or by pausing the drawing and responding to further prompts.